Baobaobear/MiniBigInteger/README.md

 [![Build Status]][Travis CI][![Appveyor status]][Appveyor] [![Language]](https://isocpp.org/)[![Standard]][Standard Cpp][![License]][MIT]

 This is a C++11 port of large integer library.
-It allow you parsing of numbers as strings in any bases between 2 and 36 and converting them back to string.
+It allows you parsing of numbers as strings in any bases between 2 and 36 and converting them back to string.

 ## Code Example

-Here is a example for calculate 2^100
+Here is an example for calculate 2^100

 ```c++
 #include <iostream>